 Ringo's Beatle Kits

-In all of the years since The Beatles, there has never been an accurate undertaking to clearly document the details of Ringo's Beatle kits.
+In all of the years since The Beatles, there has never been an accurate undertaking to document & share the details of Ringo's Beatle drum sets & gear.

-In June of 2013 I had the distinct honor and privilege of handling and documenting two of Ringo's Beatle kits and his Ludwig gold plated snare drum at the Grammy Museum in LA.
-This included being the first person since Mal Evans, the Beatles roadie, to set up Ringo's Sullivan and Let It Be kits.
-It was a pleasure having the assistance of Jeff Chonis (Ringo's drum technician), Scott Ritchie (Ringo's personal assistant), Jerry Buszek (fellow drummer & Grammy Museum design manager), Jim Elyea (Huge Beatles fan and Vox amplifier Historian) and the entire Grammy Museum staff.
+In June of 2013 I had the distinct honor and privilege of handling and documenting two of Ringo's Beatle drum sets and his Ludwig gold plated snare drum at the Grammy Museum in LA.
+This included being the first person since Mal Evans, the Beatles roadie, to set up Ringo's Sullivan and Let It Be drum sets.
+It was a pleasure having the assistance of Jeff Chonis (Ringo's drum technician since 1989), Scott Robert Ritchie (Ringo & Barbara's personal assistant), Jerry Buszek (fellow drummer & Grammy Museum design manager), Jim Elyea (Vox amplifier historian & author) and the entire Grammy Museum staff.

 In addition to learning from vintage collectors and Ringo drum enthusiasts, my primary source of information has always been photographs until I was blessed with documenting the real thing.
 Detailed forensic analysis of photos has played a key role in providing information that verifies specific drums and hardware and gives a solid timeline.